Skip to Content

 What Does an RV Mechanic Actually Do -vs- What Can You Do Yourself?

 We all appreciate a good RV mechanic, especially when something within our home-on-wheels is broken or malfunctioning and we’re not familiar with the components involved.
-In essence, though, this is how we became RVgeeks in the first place — we wanted to know how to fix things ourselves.
+But when we were new RVers and something went wrong, we needed it fixed, so we set out to learn how to fix it ourselves.
+In essence, this is how we became RVgeeks in the first place — we wanted to know how to fix things ourselves.

 Tackling repairs you’re comfortable taking on is also a fantastic way to get to know your RV inside and out.
 In fact, there’s really no better way to get to know your rig.
 And the better you know your rig, the more confidence you’ll have to improve your overall RVing experience.
 That’s because no minor repair will be capable of ruining a trip or vacation when you’ve got the tools and knowledge to take care of it on the spot.